Add a chatbot to Microsoft Teams from within the Teams app

 To allow users to add a bot to a team:

-3. In the navigation menu, select Publish.
+1. In the navigation menu under Settings, select Channels.

-5. Select Edit details.
+3. Select Edit details.

-6. Select Allow your users to add this bot to a team.
+4. Select Allow your users to add this bot to a team.

 Checkbox is checked to allow user to add bot to teams that they are part of

-7. Select Save.
+5. Select Save.

-Microsoft Teams caches information so it could take a while before users see the option to add the bot to a team.
+Microsoft Teams caches information, so it could take a while before users see the option to add the bot to a team.
 Users can refresh the browser or sign in and out of the Microsoft Teams desktop client to reflect changes immediately.

 If you've previously submitted the bot for admin approval, you'll need to resubmit after enabling this option.
-The admin needs to approve these changes before users can add the bot to their teams from Microsoft Teams app store in the "Built by your org" section.
+The admin needs to approve these changes before users can add the bot to their teams from the Microsoft Teams app store in the "Built by your org" section.

 Disallow users from adding bot to a team